 Food Justice Network

-We are working together to build a healthy and just food system for all Charlottesville citizens, no matter an individuals’ race, ethnicity, religion, nationality, age, economic background, or neighborhood location.
+We are working together to build a healthy and just food system for all Charlottesville community members, no matter an individuals’ race, ethnicity, religion, nationality, age, economic background, or neighborhood location.

-Cultivate Charlottesville’s Food Justice Network builds racial equity in our food system through education, organizing, and advocacy.
-As a collective, over 35 organizations work in unique and complementary ways to build health and food security in Charlottesville.
+Cultivate Charlottesville Food Justice Network builds racial equity in our food system through education, organizing, and advocacy.
+As a collective, over 35 organizations work in unique and complementary ways to build healthy and just food system in Charlottesville.
 Our work focuses on the intersection of food equity and healthy school foods, affordable housing, urban agriculture, access and markets, and food pathways transportation.
 Read some of our work on our Resources page.

-Organizations or individuals can join or follow the Food Justice Network and explore ways in which our local food system creates opportunities and barriers to accessible, healthy nutritious food; amplify an understanding of practices that contribute to food inequity; mobilize resources for combined impact across aligned organizations; and implement strategies and activities to transform inequities in our food system.
+Organizations or individuals can join or follow the Food Justice Network and explore ways in which our local food system creates opportunities and barriers to accessible, healthy nutritious food; amplify an understanding of practices that contribute to racial and food inequity; mobilize resources for combined impact across aligned organizations; and implement strategies and activities to transform inequities in our food system.
 Visit our Take Action page to see how you can get involved!

 HOW DO WE DO IT?